-(a) The Commission is a validly created and existing public corporation of the State of Maryland.

-(b) The Bonds are valid and legally binding general obligations of the Washington Suburban Sanitary District, all the assessable property within which is subject to the levy of an ad valorem tax, without limitation of rate or amount, to pay the Bonds and the interest thereon.

-(c) Interest on the Bonds is exempt from taxation by the State of Maryland and its counties and municipalities; no opinion is expressed as to estate or inheritance taxes or any other taxes not levied or assessed directly on the interest on the Bonds.
+- (a) The Commission is a validly created and existing public corporation of the State of Maryland. - (b) The Bonds are valid and legally binding general obligations of the Washington Suburban Sanitary District, all the assessable property within which is subject to the levy of an ad valorem tax, without limitation of rate or amount, to pay the Bonds and the interest thereon. - (c) Interest on the Bonds is exempt from taxation by the State of Maryland and its counties and municipalities; no opinion is expressed as to estate or inheritance taxes or any other taxes not levied or assessed directly on the interest on the Bonds.

-Assuming compliance with the covenants referred to herein, interest on the Bonds will be (d) excludable from gross income for federal income tax purposes.
-It is noted that under the provisions of the Code, there are certain restrictions that must be met subsequent to the delivery of the Bonds in order for interest on the Bonds to remain excludable from gross income for federal income tax purposes, including restrictions that must be complied with throughout the term of the Bonds.
-These include the following: (i) a requirement that certain earnings received from the investment of the proceeds of the Bonds be rebated to the United States of America under certain circumstances (or that certain payments in lieu of rebate be made), (ii) other requirements applicable to the investment of the proceeds of the Bonds, and (iii) other requirements applicable to the use of the proceeds of the Bonds and the facilities financed or refinanced with the proceeds of the Bonds.
+- Assuming compliance with the covenants referred to herein, interest on the Bonds will be excludable from gross income for federal income tax purposes.
+It is noted that under the provisions of the Code, there are certain restrictions that must be met subsequent to the delivery of the Bonds in order for interest on the Bonds to remain excludable from gross income for federal income tax purposes, including restrictions that must be complied with throughout the term of the bonds of the issue of bonds of which the Bonds are a part.
+These include the following: (i) a requirement that certain earnings received from the investment of the proceeds of the bonds of the issue of bonds of which the Bonds are a part be rebated to the United States of America under certain circumstances (or that certain payments in lieu of rebate be made), (ii) other requirements applicable to the investment of the proceeds of the bonds of the issue of bonds of which the Bonds are a part, and (iii) other requirements applicable to the use of the proceeds of the bonds of the issue of bonds of which the Bonds are a part and the facilities financed or refinanced with the proceeds of the bonds of the issue of bonds of which the Bonds are a part.
 Failure to comply with one or more of these requirements could result in the inclusion of the interest payable on the Bonds in gross income for federal income tax purposes, effective from the date of their issuance.
 The Commission has made certain covenants regarding actions necessary to maintain the exemption of interest on the Bonds from federal income taxation purposes of interest on the Bonds.
-It is our opinion that, assuming compliance with such covenants, the interest on the Bonds will remain excludable from gross income for federal income tax purposes under the provisions of the Code.

-(e) Interest on the Bonds is not includable in the alternative minimum taxable income of individuals, as an enumerated item of tax preference or other specific adjustment.
+It is our opinion that, assuming compliance with such covenants, the interest on the Bonds will remain excludable from gross income for federal income tax purposes under the provisions of the Code. - (e) Interest on the Bonds is not includable in the alternative minimum taxable income of individuals, as an enumerated item of tax preference or other specific adjustment.
 Interest income on the Bonds will be includable in the applicable tax base for purposes of determining the branch profits tax imposed on foreign corporations engaged in a trade of business in the United States.